 How do we use your data?

-Information provided by the local records centres and national schemes and societies is central to our role as a:
+Information provided by the Local Environmental Records Centres and national schemes and societies is central to our role as a:

 As a regulator

 The variety of permits we issue reflects the many ways individuals or businesses affect the environment.
 Examples include operating waste sites, disposing of pesticide washings, pumping water from a construction site, installing an anaerobic digester, stocking fishing lakes, irrigating crops and so on.
 It’s a big list.